shagunattri/site/content/posts/beta.md

   - Onboard them as the first users to use the products
 - One Problem
   - Focus on One problem and solve that better than anyone else
-- One a Product that helps builds trust
+- One Product that helps builds trust
   - Build a Minimum Loveable Product over MVP
 - One Hook
   - Make sure the hook enables an easy word-of-mouth referral loop among users of the product